-News Displays: Children Receive First Polio Vaccine, Friday, 2/23Need to keep current, look to the past, teach a topic?
+News Displays: Watson and Crick Decipher DNA, Wednesday, 2/28Need to keep current, look to the past, teach a topic?
 The Everett Cafe features daily postings of news from around the world, and also promotes awareness of historical events from an educational context.
 Be sure to check the news postings on Learning at the Library, where you can delve into history.

 On February 23, 1954, children at Arsenal Elementary School in Pittsburgh, Pennsylvania received he first injections of the polio vaccine, developed by New York born medical researcher and virologist Jonas Salk who campaigned for mandatory vaccinations.
 Poliomyelitis was a highly contagious disease that attacked the nerve cells, caused muscle deterioration, paralysis, and sometimes death, but the new vaccine was highly successful in combatting it even after a faulty batch was administered, leading to the deaths of 200 people.